trmxvibs/OpenOperator/README.md

 ---

 ## 📖 About OpenOperator

 OpenOperator is a powerful, locally-run desktop automation framework designed for Windows.
 It bridges the gap between natural language intent and physical desktop execution.
-By utilizing OCR for screen perception and intelligent plan compilation, OpenOperator can locate UI elements, focus windows, and interact with your desktop natively—all driven by human-readable commands.
+By utilizing OCR for screen perception, persistent action memory, and an autonomous goal-oriented loop, OpenOperator can locate UI elements, focus windows, and interact with your desktop natively—all driven by human-readable commands.

 ## ✨ Features